 Following the financial crisis of 2007/2008, the U.S. commercial property market saw steep declines in activity in 2009.
-In 2010, the market began to recover, and by the end of 2011 there were signs that the recovery was gaining momentum - although still not at levels seen prior to the crisis.
+In 2010, the market began to recover, and by the end of 2011 there were signs that the recovery was gaining momentum-although still not at levels seen prior to the crisis.
 If the U.S. economy expands at the moderate pace envisioned by many economists in 2014, we would expect this to fuel the continued recovery in commercial real estate.

 Although overall industry metrics are not necessarily as correlated to our revenues in Real Estate Services as they are in Financial Services, they do provide some indication of the general direction of the business.
-According to Newmark Grubb Knight Frank Research, the overall vacancy rate for office properties in the nation's key markets ended the second quarter of 2014 at 14.7%, down from 15.3% a year earlier, marking the fourteenth consecutive quarter of tightening and the lowest level since the fourth quarter of 2008.
-Employment growth - the primary driver of demand for office leasing activity - accelerated during the quarter, which should provide continued momentum for the office market recovery.
+According to Newmark Grubb Knight Frank Research, the overall vacancy rate for office properties in the nation's key markets ended the third quarter of 2014 at 14.5%, down from 15.0% a year earlier, marking the fourteenth consecutive quarter of tightening and the lowest level since the fourth quarter of 2008.
+Employment growth-the primary driver of demand for office leasing activity-accelerated during the quarter, which should provide continued momentum for the office market recovery.
 Rents for all property types in the U.S. continued to improve modestly.
-CoStar Group (a leading provider of information and analytic services) reported similar improvements in vacancy rates and rents for the national office, industrial, and retail markets.
+CoStar Group (a leading provider of information and analytic services) reported similar improvements in net absorption for all three major commercial property types-office, retail, and industrial-which increased by 11.6% to approximately 439 million square feet for the trailing twelve months ended September 30, 2014.

-In terms of commercial real estate sales metrics, according to CoStar's Value-Weighted U.S. Composite Index, average prices were up 11.4% year-over-year through May 2014.
-In the second quarter, the dollar volume of significant property sales rose by 24% above the same period in 2013 according to Real Capital Analytics.
-In comparison, our Real Estate Services brokerage revenue increased by 4.6% year-over-year, primarily due to growth resulting from the acquisition of Grubb & Ellis in the second quarter of 2012 as well as our other recent acquisitions (Frederick Ross and Smith Mack) and organic growth.
+In terms of commercial real estate sales metrics, according to CoStar's Value-Weighted U.S. Composite Index, average prices were up 8.7% year-over-year through August 2014.
+In the third quarter, the dollar volume of significant property sales rose by 11% above the same period in 2013 according to Real Capital Analytics.
+In comparison, our Real Estate Services brokerage revenue increased by 29.8% year-over-year, primarily due to growth resulting from the acquisition of Grubb & Ellis in the second quarter of 2012 as well as our other recent acquisitions (Cornish & Carey, Frederick Ross and Smith Mack) and organic growth.